Last Updated: 10/26/22 | October 26th, 2022

 Azerbaijan is one of those emerging destinations that tourists are finally starting to discover.

-Until 1991, it was part of the Soviet Union, and ever since it became independent, travelers have increasingly started to visit this lesser-known country.
-The number of foreign visitors has nearly tripled in the last decade, to almost three million in 2018.
+Until 1991, it was part of the Soviet Union, and tourism was virtually non-existent.
+However, since its independence travelers have increasingly started to visit this lesser-known country.
+The number of foreign visitors has tripled since the early 2000s, to almost three million just before the pandemic.

 Outside of Baku, you can see mud volcanoes, visit 40,000-year-old rock paintings at Gobustan, or head to the hills to hike in the Caucasus Mountains.